LaRueGT/gnoga_factorial/README.md

 has been a rewarding experience.

-I hope to familiarize myself with Ada and Gnoga even more, I may even re-make my personal site with it and try some embedded projects with it.
+I hope to familiarize myself with Ada and Gnoga even more, I may even re-make my personal site with it and try some embedded projects.